swiftlang/swift-evolution/proposals/NNNN-async-function-isolation.md

 ### Executor switching

-Async functions switch executors in the implementation when entering the function, and after any calls to async functions.
-Isolated functions switch to the isolated parameter or global actor's executor, and `@concurrent` functions switch to the generic executor:
+Async functions switch executors in the implementation when entering the function, and after any calls to other async functions.
+Note that synchronous functions do not have the ability to switch executors, and if a call to a synchronous function crosses an isolation boundary, the call must happen in an async context and the executor switch happens at the caller.

+`@concurrent` async functions switch to the generic executor, and all other async functions switch to the isolated actor's executor.

 ```swift
 @MainActor func runOnMainExecutor() async {